dennisonbertram/mcp-brex/README.md

 A Model Context Protocol (MCP) server for the Brex API.
 Optimized for safe, small, read-only responses with projection and batching.

+## What’s New (0.3.2)
+- Fix: Tools now include a permissive `inputSchema` in the tools list so clients like Claude Code properly display and allow calling tools.
+No behavior changes to handlers.

 ## Installation

 ### Claude Code